-0 payments were issued under this policy y in the most recently completed PHA fiscal year.
+How many payments were issued under this policy in the most recently completed PHA fiscal year?

-\$0 issued under this policy in the most recently completed PHA fiscal year.
+What is the total dollar value of payments issued under this policy in the most recently completed PHA fiscal year?

 4.b. - Damage Claims (HCV-Tenant-based Assistance)